-- Across the school all pupils take part in The Rights Respecting Schools Award, run by UNICEF.
-It looks at the rights of the child, equality and diversity.
-We use this as a vehicle to effectively promote equality, diversity, and inclusion. - Pupils with SEN are encouraged to be part of the school council and to have a voice.
-Students are consulted through meetings and can voice thoughts and opinions to TA's and Tutors. - Pupils with SEN are also encouraged to take part in social activities such as clubs, (Chess and other boardgames, jewellery making, mindful colouring etc) to promote teamwork/building friendships etc. - Across the school we have developed a way to support social and emotional development specific to ASC.
-We aim to demonstrate that as an educational establishment we can truly state that we a pastoral and therapeutic approach to learning and social development.

-- We have pastoral programmes that address behaviour and welfare including Well Being First aiders. - We have lessons as part of our curriculum that address wellbeing e.g. promote healthy exercise and eating. - We have animals on site that pupils can spend time with or bring into lessons. - Our Therapy team support parents with Sleep Hygiene programmes, (our SaLT is currently working with our pupils on a pilot with NASS who have commissioned a digital agency to create an app that aids sleep).
-All staff support pupils in recognising the importance of sleep, (as well as being part of the PSHE programme), and that a good night's sleep ultimately impacts on wellbeing. - We have a zero-tolerance approach to bullying and any issues are logged on our engage system.
+- > Pupils with SEN are encouraged to be part of the school council and to have a voice.
+Students are consulted through meetings and can voice thoughts and opinions to TA's and Tutors. - > Pupils with SEN are also encouraged to take part in social activities such as clubs, (sports, drama, candle making, Lego, I.T to promote teamwork/building friendships etc. - > Across the school we have developed a way to support social and emotional development specific to ASC.
+We aim to demonstrate that as an educational establishment we can truly state that we a pastoral and therapeutic approach to learning and social development. - > We have pastoral programmes that address behaviour, and we have Mental Health First Aiders. - > We link with the school nurse, social care, education support workers and where needed ensure families and young people receive outside support. - > We have lessons as part of our curriculum that address wellbeing e.g., promote healthy exercise and eating. - > We have therapy dogs on site that pupils can spend time with or bring into lessons. - > Our Therapy team support parents with Sleep Hygiene programmes, (our SaLT is currently working with our pupils on a pilot with NASS who have commissioned a digital agency to create an app that aids sleep).
+All staff support pupils in recognising the importance of sleep, (as well as being part of the PSHE programme), and that a good night's sleep impacts on wellbeing. - > We have a zero-tolerance approach to bullying and any issues are logged on our school pod system.
 Many issues do however result from a lack of empathy and understanding of others and their needs.
 We address this contextually day to day by supporting pupils to see how their actions and words may be interpreted by others and the impact this may have.
 This underpins the work of the PSHCE programme.
 Around the school we have posters that encourage reporting of bulling or who they can talk to.